scalableinternetservices/ucsb_website/_slide_src/05_web_and_application_servers.md

 # Waiting on I/O

-Everytime a process is waiting on I/O it is not runnable, and it is not
+Every time a process is waiting on I/O it is not runnable, and it is not
 cost-free:

-* Process is considered everytime the scheduler makes a decision
+* Process is considered every time the scheduler makes a decision
 * Memory is occupied by the process, last load may have evicted other processes' memory from the cache